 The only stand-alone types are the primitive types.
 They are entirely outside of the Java class hierarchy.
-However, we have seen that these too, have Object analogs in the form of the eight wrapper classes.
+However, we have seen that these too, have Object analogs.

 What is entailed in this parent-child relationship?
 The child inherits the public portion of the parent class.
 In a human inheritance, the heirs can decide what to do with the property they receive.
 They can use the property for its original purpose or redirect it to a new purpose.
 In Java, the same rule applies.
 When we made a toString() method for our Point class, we decided to redirect our inheritance.
 Every Java object is born with a toString() method.
 Unfortunately the base toString() method gives us a default string representation of our object that looks like this.